DeviprasadShetty9833/Python_Tutorial/README.md

 Hello, Tanmay!
 Welcome!

 ```

-> - Here, input() is a function that asks the name from the user after displaying the msg 'Enter your name' on the console
+> Here, input() prompts the user with "Enter your name:" and stores the input 'Tanmay'.

-> - print() is a function that displays the msg 'Hello, Tanmay!
-Welcome!' with value of variable 'name' as 'Tanmay'on the console.
+> - print() displays "Hello, Tanmay!
+Welcome!" using the value of name.

 </details>